tomorrow-one/transactional-outbox/README.md

 * It comes with a module for usage in classic spring and spring boot projects using sync/blocking operations (this module uses hibernate), and another module for reactive operations ( uses [spring R2DBC](https://spring.io/projects/spring-data-r2dbc) for database access)
-* Currently, it supports protobuf 3 for messages to publish (could be extended to other serialization libs)
 * It's tested with postgresql only (verified support for other databases could be contributed)

 ## Installation & Configuration